johnpeart/johnpeart.github.io/src/blogpost/2015-05-18-apple-watch-thoughts-impressions.md

 I've got the 42mm Apple Watch Sport in black anodised aluminium with a black ‘fluroelastomer’ (*it's not rubber*) band.
 If slow shipping times are a demonstration of demand, then this is certainly the people's Apple Watch — the direct opposite of the more ostentatious, ultra exclusive 18ct gold Watch.
 But whilst this version of the Apple Watch is clearly the favourite of the masses, I suspect it's because of price rather than looks.

 The Apple Watch — the Sport model at least — is beautifully utilitarian.
 It's well crafted, and it feels of an incredibly high quality.
 But it isn't *beautiful*.
 It's not a *fashion* statement.
-Much in the same way Apple altered direction slightly between the iPhone 5S and 6 to make the device more curved and less jewellery like, Apple Watch takes the same friendlier design cues.
+Much in the same way Apple altered direction slightly between iPhone 5S and 6 to make the device more curved and less jewellery like, Apple Watch takes the same friendlier design cues.

 For a device which has three wildly different price points, the differentiating feature of which is its physical appearance, that the Watch goes almost unnoticed in public and at worst could be described as *inoffensive* is somewhat surprising.